Elisabeth Welch: Professional career

-In the mid 1930s, Welch entered two media: she appeared in films – usually as a singer, and as leading lady to Paul Robeson in Song of Freedom and the musical Big Fella – and she was also one of the first artists to perform on British television, appearing on the BBC's new TV service from Alexandra Palace.
+In the mid 1930s, Welch appeared in films – usually as a singer, and as leading lady to Paul Robeson in Song of Freedom and the musical Big Fella – and she was one of the first artists to perform on British television, appearing on the BBC's new television service broadcast from Alexandra Palace.

-During World War II, she remained in London during the Blitz, and entertained the armed forces as a member of Sir John Gielgud’s company.
+In World War II she remained in London during the Blitz, and entertained the armed forces as a member of Sir John Gielgud’s company.

 After the war she was in many West End theatre shows, including revues.
-She continued on both television and radio.
-She also had a series of one-woman shows until 1990.
-She was in the Royal Variety Performance in 1979 and 1985.
+She continued to appear on both television and radio, and until 1990 performed in a series of one-woman shows.
+She took part in the Royal Variety Performance in 1979 and 1985.
 In 1979, she was cast as a Goddess by Derek Jarman and sang "Stormy Weather" in his film version of Shakespeare's The Tempest.

 In 1980, she returned to New York to appear in Black Broadway and she appeared there again in 1986 when her one-woman show Time to Start Living earned her an Obie Award.
 At the 40th Annual Tony Awards in 1986, she was nominated for Best Performance by a Featured Actress in a Musical for her performance in Jerome Kern Goes to Hollywood.

 Welch was the subject of This Is Your Life in 1985 when she was surprised by Eamonn Andrews outside London's Palace Theatre.

-Her final performance was in 1996 for Black Divas, a Channel 4 television documentary, in which she sang "Stormy Weather", at the age of 92.
-Her final public appearance was at a 1997 tribute concert for Daily Mail theatre critic Jack Tinker at the London Palladium, at the age of 93, she didn’t perform, but her attendance was announced and there was a standing ovation in her honour.
+Her final performance was in 1996 on a Channel 4 television documentary called Black Divas, in which at the age of 97 she sang "Stormy Weather".
+Her final public appearance was in 1997 at a tribute concert for Daily Mail theatre critic Jack Tinker at the London Palladium; she didn’t perform, but her attendance was announced and there followed a standing ovation in her honour.